BIOL115-MSUM/BIOL115-MSUM.github.io/bluestem-assignment.md

 <blockquote class="text-info">Figure 1. <strong>Distribution of beak lengths among medium ground finches (<i>Geospiza fortis</i>) grouped by outcome during the 1977 drought on Daphne Major, Galapagos archipelago.</strong> Each sample consisted of 50 individuals.
 Birds were banded and measured during 1975-1977 and resighted in 1978.</blockquote>

-<blockquote class="text-info">Figure 2. <strong>Mean beak length varied between medium ground finches (<i>Geospiza fortis</i>) that survived or died during the 1977 drought on Daphne Major, Galapagos archipelago.</strong> Each sample consisted of 50 individuals.
+<blockquote class="text-info">Figure 2. <strong>Mean beak length of medium ground finches (<i>Geospiza fortis</i>) that survived or died during the 1977 drought on Daphne Major, Galapagos archipelago.</strong> Each sample consisted of 50 individuals.
 Birds were banded and measured during 1975-1977 and resighted in 1978.
 Error bars represent 95% confidence intervals.</blockquote>

 For tips on how to write a good figure legend, see [Writing an Effective Figure Legend](https://www.aje.com/en/arc/writing-effective-figure-legend/).
 In general, a figure legend should provide the following parts: